keanconsolacion/sprint-planner-server/README.md

 - Create a Room:
   - Enter your username.
   - Choose a room name.
-  - Select the desired point values type (e.g., 1-5 stars, 0-10 points).
+  - Select the desired point values type (e.g., 0-10 points).

 - Invite Others:
   - Click the "Copy Invite URL" button to generate a unique link.